LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * Be sure to save the 6 <code>Secrets</code> in a text file using a text editor
         - Do **NOT** use a smart editor, which might auto-correct and change case, because these <code>Secrets</code> are case sensitive

-    :material-skip-forward: To skip the detailed section, click on [Collect the Four `Apple Secrets`](#collect-the-four-apple-secrets)
+    :material-skip-forward: To skip the detailed instructions, click on [Collect the Four `Apple Secrets`](#collect-the-four-apple-secrets)

 The list below indicates what you need to record (save digitally so you can copy and paste).
 Notice that some information is created in one place and used in another.
 The items in all capital letters will be added to the <code>Secrets</code> for your LoopWorkspace fork, so they are listed twice in the list below.